UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 Reading the message list, we can see that the LLM responded to the initial prompt with two tool calls in a row: the first to get the weather in Paris, and the second to send the message to Tom.
-The final message from the LLM "assistant" confirms that that message was sent.
+The final message from the LLM "assistant" confirms that message was sent.
 The agent loop ends because this message doesn't include additional tool calls.

 We can also confirm that Tom received a message: